 First things first – establish a focal point.
 It could be a fireplace mantle, entertainment unit, a bold piece of art – anything.

 When people come into the room their eyes will be immediately drawn to the focal point and it will distract from the fact there’s no window.
 It will also be a big help when it comes to arranging furniture.

 Fake a Window

 Sometimes faking it is the best way to go.
 Find a large mirror that takes up a good amount of wall space and then hang curtains on either side.
-The effect can be twofold – one is that it can establish a focal point as discussed above, but mirrors also reflect light so you’ll maximize whatever light is on the room.
-Here's a great example.
+The effect can be twofold – one is that it can establish a focal point as discussed above, but mirrors also reflect light so you’ll maximize whatever light is in the room.